SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-6-3-3-d-rotation-model-shows-the-actual-model-5566.md

 ticket: MTM-57985
 version: 1019.6.3
 ---
-An issue has been addressed that caused the 3D rotation widget to not show the actual model.
+A bug has been fixed that prevented the "Rotation" widget from displaying the actual model.